GabeScott/standard-works-vault/General Conference/2015 October - Let the Clarion Trumpet Sound.md

 # Let the Clarion Trumpet Sound

-*By Gregory A. Schwitzer - Of the Seventy*
+By Elder Gregory A. Schwitzer - *Of the Seventy*

 *Given in the October session of the 2015 General Conference*

+>*The world needs disciples of Christ who can communicate the gospel message with clarity and from the heart.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/let-the-clarion-trumpet-sound?lang=eng)